Crisp and Co. Banner Image

 • Follows paper trails to trace assets through accounts

-• Uncovers hidden assets, including off shore assets
+• Uncovers hidden assets, including offshore assets

 • Accurately estimates the value of businesses